 The tour is 3.5 hours long, and the experienced crew knows where to go to catch fish like mahi-mahi, yellowfin tuna, snapper, and roosterfish.
 Plus, you may be lucky enough to see whales and dolphins.
 All your fishing equipment is included, and the charter can be customized to suit the group!

 $$$ – Hotel Nantipa

 Set just steps away from the ocean, Hotel Nantipa is Santa Teresa’s definition of a true beachfront vacation.
-This luxurious accommodation offers you nothing but a trip worth remembering.
+This luxurious accommodation is one of the top beachfront resorts in Costa Rica and offers you nothing but a trip worth remembering.
 After all, with private bungalows and easy access to the beach, what’s not to love about this boutique hotel?

 From your room, head to the hotel’s in-house restaurant, Manzú, which sits on the beach and provides you with a panoramic view of the ocean and the sunset.
 Grab your à la carte breakfast and try out one of the unique cocktails offered here that mixes Costa Rican tropical fruits with local liqueurs.
 After having your fill, unwind by the large pool while you mingle with the other guests.

 $ – Point Break